FabioBelliero/FlightsApp/README.md

 - Thruth (Testing)
 - Jetpack Compose

+## Differences
+- Added airlines images in the detail screen

 ## Setup applications
 1. Download and install Android Studio
 2. Download / clone this repository to a folder on your computer. `https://github.com/FabioBelliero/FlightsApp.git`